We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Dinnerly lets individuals choose between a two-person box and a family box for four adults.
 They can pause and restart their subscription when they choose.

-Each week, there are 30–37 meals to choose from, including about five vegetarian options and at least one fish-based meal.
+Each week, there are around 40 meals to choose from, including vegetarian and fish-based meals.

 Dinnerly labels each meal based on criteria such as: